 This lab is designed to develop practical knowledge and expertise in the areas of strength training, cardiovascular endurance, flexibility, reaction time, speed, and agility in traditional and non-traditional sports.
 Emphasis will be placed on implementation and measurement of the above programs in conjunction with athletic development.

-Prerequisite: KHP 3360 or BIO 3347 and 3348, and KHP 3352.
-Corequisite: KHP 4460
+Corequisite: KHP 4460.